 To proffer solutions to privacy issues, all phases of the data value chain are considered, including acquisition/collection, storage, and use.
-Proponents of privacy preservation in Refs.
-[131,267] suggested two practicable solutions, e.g., privacy by design, and privacy enhancing technologies (PET).
+Proponents of privacy preservation in [135, 290] suggested two practicable solutions e.g., privacy by design, and privacy enhancing technologies (PET).
 However, an approach that adopts the concept of privacy by design/default is a better fit for the smart home healthcare system.
-Sfar et al. [268] studied and proposed a similar implementation that integrated privacy protection into both technologies such as computer chips, networking platforms, and organizational policies, i.e., in privacy impact assessments.
+Authors in [291] studied and proposed a similar implementation that integrated privacy protection into both technologies such as computer chips, networking platforms, and organizational policies i.e., in privacy impact assessments.
 Therefore, a precise privacy model is considered to preserve data privacy while maintaining the utility of the system.
-In a similar manner, Dagher et al. [22] utilised differential privacy to ensure the confidentiality of viewable data in a privacy-preserving framework for access control and interoperability of EHRs, but the differential privacy scheme added noise to the
+In a similar manner, [23] utilised differential privacy to ensure the confidentiality of viewable data in a privacy-preserving framework for access control and interoperability of electronic health records, but the differential privacy scheme added noise to the blockchain's transactions, thereby, limiting the transaction scalability of the blockchain from storing data on-chain.
+Hence, a decision-making model for privacy preservation is proposed as an integral component of the underlying smart contract-enabled blockchain implementation.